mikkergimenez/pingtastic/README.md

 initialize the database by typing:

-pingtastic getAlexa
+`pingtastic getAlexa`

 run the server by typing:

-pingtastic server
+`pingtastic server`

-Pingtastic would probably run best if monitored by an application like [http://supervisord.org/]supervisord
+Pingtastic would probably run best if monitored by an application like [supervisord](http://supervisord.org/)